The Man from Toronto (2022 film)

 The Man from Toronto is a 2022 American action comedy film directed by Patrick Hughes.
 The film stars Kevin Hart and Woody Harrelson, Kaley Cuoco, Jasmine Mathews, Lela Loren, Pierson Fodé, Jencarlos Canela, and Ellen Barkin.
 The Man from Toronto was released on June 24, 2022, by Netflix.
 The film received generally negative reviews from critics.

 Plot

-Teddy, a struggling fitness entrepreneur in Yorktown, Virginia, is fired from his job at a local gym.
-He decides not to tell his wife Lori, taking her to Onancock for her birthday.
+Teddy Jackson is a struggling fitness entrepreneur in Yorktown, Virginia who is fired from his job at a local gym for giving ad brochures without the gym's address.
+He decides not to tell his wife Lori and takes her to Onancock for her birthday.
 Leaving her at a spa, Teddy arrives at the wrong cabin, where a man named Coughlin is being held hostage.
-Mistaken for "the Man from Toronto", a mysterious assassin with a talent for brutal interrogation, the clueless Teddy manages to intimidate Coughlin into giving up a code.

-The cabin is raided by the FBI, who convince Teddy to pose as the Man from Toronto to help capture would-be Venezuelan dictator Colonel Marin.
+Mistaken for "The Man from Toronto", a mysterious assassin with a talent for brutal interrogation, the clueless Teddy manages to intimidate Coughlin into giving up a code.
+The cabin is raided by the FBI, who convinces Teddy to pose as the Man from Toronto to help capture would-be Venezuelan dictator Colonel Marín in exchange for the FBI paying off his overdue mortgage.

 Much to Teddy's jealousy, an agent is assigned to accompany Lori and her friend Anne on a day of luxury in Washington, D.C., telling them the trip has been provided by Teddy's job.
-As Toronto, Teddy meets Marin's wife Daniela, who flies him to San Juan, Puerto Rico with orders to identify Green, Coughlin's partner, and bring him to the Colonel in D.C.
+As Toronto, Teddy meets Marín's wife Daniela, who flies him to San Juan, Puerto Rico with orders to identify Green, Coughlin's partner, and bring him to the Colonel in D.C.
 En route, Teddy is ambushed by the Man from Toronto, whose real name is Randy.
 Planning to complete the $2 million contract by maintaining the ruse that Teddy is Toronto, Randy informs his Handler, who sends another assassin, the Man from Miami.
-Randy and Teddy arrive at a tech conference where Marin's men have captured Green’s research team.
-Randy guides Teddy through interrogating the hostages; inadvertently cutting one of the men, Teddy vomits all over him and another hostage, who admits he is Green, and Randy kills Marin's guards.
+Randy and Teddy arrive at a tech conference where Marín's men have captured Green's research team.
+Randy guides Teddy through interrogating the hostages; accidentally stabbing one of the men in the eye, Teddy vomits all over him and another hostage, who admits he is Green.